fwmechanic/file-collection-searcher/README.md

     * the cruder approach of completely deleting the database and refreshing it in its entirety from a full `find` output, just seems, well, crude.
        * getting more specific, the idea of using Perl's DBD::SQLite to write/read a character and word-indexed SQLite db file in lieu of the current text file (containing raw `find` output).
  * the current solution looks for not only isolated words but strings (within a word); indexing all word-substrings within a sequence of words strikes me as crazy.

+Another possibility is parallelizing the search activity with a natural division being at the treelocn level, especially when running on newer, higher core-count HW.
+Simplistically:

+supervisor_CGI_process::argparse -> N * searchers -> supervisor_CGI_process::result_presentation

+Since AFAICT Perl offers little in the way of multithreading capability, I could imagine something as crude as supervisor_CGI_process::argparse writing a tiny Makefile and running child process `make -j` to run N searchers in parallel.
+Initially "searchers" would be comprised of the same search-files Perl code (core function `search_treelocn`), but today, `search_treelocn` returns a slightly complex data structure; most crudely this structure could be Storable::'d or Data::Dumper'd by the respective searcher process and imported by supervisor_CGI_process::result_presentation process.